-How The Government Shutdown Affects Domestic Violence & Sexual Assault Survivors
+How The Government Shutdown Could Hurt Domestic Violence & Sexual Assault Survivors

 Funding for multiple federal departments lapsed at midnight Friday as the White House and congressional leaders failed to agree on a spending deal that would keep the government open.
 But in failing to pass a spending deal and avoid a partial government shutdown, Congress allowed the Violence Against Women Act to expire, effectively halting funding for a myriad of programs that aide domestic violence and sexual assault survivors.

 The Violence Against Women Act expired at midnight Friday after a short-term extension of the act — the second passed this year — ran out before Congress could pass legislation to protect it.
 According to The Washington Post, a resolution designed to extend the act until at least February had been folded into a spending bill the Senate passed earlier this week.
 The continuing resolution bill passed by the House late Thursday also reportedly included a temporary extension of The Violence Against Women Act.

 But neither of those deals have managed to gain the approval of both chambers of Congress and the president.
 Meaning efforts to extend the Violence Against Women Act before its expiration deadline languished as funding for key government agencies lapsed as the clock struck midnight.